coolgradient/cg-de-assignment/de_assignment/DE_ASSIGNMENT.md

 ## Assignment Goal

-- Build a layered pipeline (RHS → EHS_IN (x2) → EHS_OUT → INT → DM → RM) per our patterns.
+Build a layered data warehouse pipeline (RHS → EHS_IN (x2) → EHS_OUT → INT → DM → RM) following Coolgradient's architectural patterns.
+You will implement incremental processing, schema standardization, and dimensional modeling across multiple warehouse layers.

 - At least develop up to and including the INT layer
-- When done, send us your local repo zipped via email to rogier.werschkull@coolgradient.com

-## How

-- Follow the assignment steps
-- Repeating patterns? use macros!
-- You are free to use AI to do the assignment, we even EXPECT you too! (we use it every day).
-But you will obviously fail this if you cannot explain WHAT you have done and WHY in our review
+- You are free to use AI to complete the assignment - we even EXPECT you to! (we use it every day).
+But you will obviously fail if you cannot explain WHAT you have done and WHY in our review

-## Assignment steps, models have more details:
+## What You Will Deliver

 1. **0_lnd — Generate landing data (run first)**
    - Run the Snowpark Python generators for both data centers: